-Children are naturally curious about the world around them, and arts and crafts can be a great way to encourage them to explore new ideas in a fun way.
-If you’re looking for some fun family activities that will help your child’s development, try these five arts and crafts projects with your child today!
+Children are naturally curious about their surroundings, and arts and crafts can be a great way to encourage them to experiment with new ideas in a fun way.
+Engaging in creative and craft activities is also a great way to help children with self-expression, confidence and even empathy.
+With all of that in mind, here are five arts and crafts projects that can help your child’s development.

 1. Arts and crafts encourage creativity

-Give them time with art projects that let them doodle, create sculptures out of scraps, play with clay or even just allow them to cut up magazines.
-In addition to art-focused activities, encourage any kind of play or game that allows your child to come up with new ideas or thoughts on their own.
+Give them time with art activities that let them doodle, create sculptures out of scraps, play with clay or even just allow them to cut up magazines.
+In addition to art-focused activities, encourage any kind of play or game that allows your preschoolers to come up with new ideas or thoughts on their own.

 2. Young children learn about shapes and colours through arts and crafts